madskristensen/Angular2Pack/README.md

 Here's the full list of all the snippets:

 ## Usage
-Type part of a snippet, press `enter`, and the snippet unfolds.
+Type part of a snippet, press `TAB`, and the snippet unfolds.

 ### TypeScript Snippets
 * ng2bootstrap